Does this test have other names?

 Why do I need this test?

-You may have this blood test if your doctor suspects that you have mononucleosis.
-Symptoms include:
+You may have this blood test if your healthcare provider suspects that you have mononucleosis.
+Signs and symptoms include:

 Fatigue or exhaustion